et-com/etcom/_site/lessons/github/github-pages.md

   1. A GitHub account
   2. A repository or project
-  3. Knowledge of Markdown or HTML
+  3. Some knowledge of Markdown or HTML
   4. A little bit of time and effort

 ## Capabilities